purushothamanjerry/Devops/submission/README.md

 - Containers use port mapping (2221–2226) for SSH access from the host
 - `cluster-announce-ip` is set per node to ensure correct IP advertisement within the container network
 - No systemd in containers — Redis started via `nohup` (systemd unit file is present in the role but unused in this environment)
-- Data is only cleared on provision when the version changes
+- Data is only cleared on the initial provision
 - Data seeding uses deterministic SHA256 hashes (`key:XXXX` → `sha256(key:XXXX)`) for reproducible verification

 ## Known Limitations